tuplejump/snackfs/README.md

    to read, write and execute the script "snackfs" located in bin directory

 2. start Cassandra v1.2.9 (default setup for snackfs assumes its a cluster with 3 nodes)
-3. In bin/snackfs set JAVA_HOME
-4. It is possible to configure the file system by updating core-site.xml.
+3. It is possible to configure the file system by updating core-site.xml.
    The following properties can be added.
    * snackfs.cassandra.host (default 127.0.0.1)
    * snackfs.cassandra.port (default 9160)